HL7/cqf-measures/pages/measure-conformance.md

 Snippet 17: Example Stratifier from EXM55_FHIR-5.0.0.cql

-### 5.9 Supplemental Data Elements
+#### 2.4.9 Supplemental Data Elements

     Conformance Requirement 16 (Supplemental Data Elements):
-    Each supplemental data element referenced in the CQL SHOULD : return a single value when evaluated in the context of a member of the population have a name begining with "SDE"
+    Each supplemental data element referenced in the CQL SHOULD :
+      -return a single value when evaluated in the context of a member of the population -have a name begining with "SDE"

 Part of the definition of a quality measure involves the ability to specify additional information to be returned for each member of a population.
 Within a FHIR-based eCQM, these supplemental data elements are specified using expressions, typically involving patient characteristics (such as Race, Ethnicity, Payer, and Administrative Sex) and then marking them with an SDE code within the Measure resource.
 Snippet 18 demonstrates an example supplemental data definition using the cql-ext:supplementalDataElement.